iskodirajga/buzzingpixel.com/system/user/content/software/treasury/documentation/sections/01--getting-started/01--system-requirements.md

 ### General requirements

-- ExpressionEngine 2, 2.10.2 or greater; ExpressionEngine 3, 3.1.0 or greater
+- ExpressionEngine 3.3.2 or greater

 ### Control Panel interface use requirements